Summer School: 18th-25th August 2017

 The Faculty is delighted to welcome back Michael Lutin to the Summer School – Michael has a well-deserved reputation as an astrologer of depth and insight, with extensive knowledge and experience.

-We are also very pleased to have Faculty Patron Rob Hand to teach for us in 2017 – Rob brings an extraordinary range of knowledge, both of traditional and contemporary astrological ideas and techniques.
 In addition, it is a wonderful treat for us to have Bernard Eccles and Robin Heath as tutors on the five-day Astrology in Action course.
 Both bring extensive practical knowledge of astrology, astronomy and sacred geometry, as well as fine teaching skills.
+We are sad that Faculty Patron Rob Hand has had to cancel his appearance at Summer School this year - but we are delighted to welcome world-renowned astrologer Christeeen Skinner, who will be teaching one of the two Sunday afternoon workshops and on the five-day course Astrology in Action.

 Our regular guest tutors, Darby Costello and Faculty Patron Melanie Reinhart, round off our excellent tutor team – with Melanie bringing her wisdom and experience to bear on one of the weekend courses.